Apostolic succession: Presbyterian (Reformed) churches

-Pentecostal churches
+Pentecostal and Charismatic churches

+Within African-American Pentecostalism, the Pentecostal Churches of Christ, Full Gospel Baptist Church Fellowship, and Global United Fellowship teach and claim apostolic succession through J. Delano Ellis, Paul Morton, and Neil Ellis.
+Delano Ellis was a Oneness Pentecostal pastor consecrated by a bishop in 1970 within the United Holy Church of America (which lays no claims to historic apostolic succession); yet according to Catholic, Orthodox, and Anglican teachings, by his anti-Trinitarianism, he and those consecrated by him have lacked any theological continuity for being in apostolic succession.

+Morton, a former Church of God in Christ and National Baptist pastor, was validly but illicitly consecrated in 1993 by the excommunicated George Augustus Stallings; Stallings was consecrated by an Independent Catholic bishop, and later conditionally consecrated by former a Roman Catholic archbishop, Emmanuel Milingo.
+After the conditional consecration was performed, Stallings, Milingo, and other participants including Old Catholic archbishop Peter Paul Brennan, were excommunicated from the Roman Church.
+Through Morton and the Full Gospel Baptist Church Fellowship, Neil Ellis and the Global United Fellowship could claim apostolic succession and a historic episcopacy; Neil Ellis was consecrated in 1995 by Morton.

-On 6 February 2003, Rt. the Rev. Dr. K. J. Samuel, the Moderator Bishop of the Church of South India (a part of the worldwide Anglican Communion), along with the Rt.
-Rev. P.M.
-Dhotekar, Bishop of Nagpur of the Church of North India, and the Rt.
-Rev. Bancha Nidhi Nayak, Bishop of Phulbani of the Church of North India, consecrated Pentecostal minister K. P. Yohannan as a bishop in Anglican lines of apostolic succession; the Rt.
-Rev. K.P.
-Yohannan thereafter became the first Metropolitan of the Believers Eastern Church, a Pentecostal denomination which acquired an episcopal polity of ecclesiastical governance.
+On 6 February 2003, K. J. Samuel, the moderator bishop of the Church of South India (a United Protestant denomination that holds membership worldwide Anglican Communion in addition to the World Communion of Reformed Churches), along with P.M.
+Dhotekar, bishop of Nagpur of the Church of North India, and Bancha Nidhi Nayak, bishop of Phulbani of the Church of North India, consecrated Pentecostal minister K. P. Yohannan as a bishop in Anglican lines of apostolic succession; K.P.
+Yohannan thereafter became the first metropolitan of the Believers Eastern Church, a Pentecostal denomination which acquired an episcopal polity of ecclesiastical governance.

-Many other Pentecostal Christians teach that "the sole guarantor of apostolic faith, which includes apostolic life, is the Holy Spirit."
-In addressing the Church of God General Assembly, Ambrose Jessup Tomlinson stated that "Although we do not claim a line of succession from the holy apostles, we do believe we are following in their example."
+Many other Pentecostal Christians teach that "the sole guarantor of apostolic faith, which includes apostolic life, is the Holy Spirit".
+In addressing the Church of God General Assembly, Ambrose Jessup Tomlinson stated: "Although we do not claim a line of succession from the holy apostles, we do believe we are following in their example."